2011–12 Fenerbahçe S.K. season: Kits

 Fenerbahçe's 2011–12 kits were introduced on 15 July 2011 on fenerbahce.org and produced by Adidas.
-The home kit's name is Çubuklu Forma, which means "barred ki"; the away kit's name is Tek Yıldız Forma, which means "one star kit"; the third kit's name is Altın Zırh Forma, which means "golden armor kit"; and the fourth kit's name is Sarı Kanarya Forma, which means "yellow canary kit".
+The home kit's name is Çubuklu Forma, which means "Striped Kit"; the away kit's name is Tek Yıldız Forma, which means "One-Star Kit"; the third kit's name is Altın Zırh Forma, which means "Golden Armor Kit"; and the fourth kit's name is Sarı Kanarya Forma, which means "Yellow Canary Kit".